How to Choose a WordPress Ongoing Development Agency

-It would help if you asked the agency owner to provide relevant case studies for similar work done.
-You should carefully analyze the case studies and ask relevant questions on how various things have been achieved.
+It would help if you asked the agency owner to provide relevant case studies for similar work.
+You should carefully analyze the case studies and ask relevant questions about how various things have been achieved.

 If the agency doesn’t have any relevant case study, you should ask the agency if they have the necessary resources to take care of your project and are confident they can deliver it.

 Lastly, but most importantly, ask your agencies for references.
 Any agency that can’t provide references probably should be ruled out.

 Just ask: “Can you please put me in touch with a few clients who are similar to us in needs and budget and who can speak about their experience working with your agency?”

 Once you have decided to go with an agency, give them a minor assignment so you can evaluate their performance and see whether it would suit your overall needs or not.